OvidDS

 To ensure that research protocols and associated documents are of a high standard before being submitted to the AWHHREC, pre-ethical review of projects will be undertaken by the Research Office.
 Research Office staff have research experience and are able to assist with protocol development.

-Draft protocols for new projects can be submitted to the Research Office at least one month before the AWH Human Research Ethics Committee (HREC) meeting date.
+Draft protocols for new projects can be submitted to the Research Office 6 weeks before the AWH Human Research Ethics Committee (HREC) meeting date using the Research Request Form.
 This allows time for the Research Office to review the protocol and associated documents to ensure they are ready for ethical review.
 After review by the Research Office, researchers will be guided through submission to the AWHHREC on ERM.

 With draft protocol